Xiang-Suc/xiang-hao-portfolio/README.md

 If you want to use a custom domain:
 1. Add your domain in the GitHub Pages settings
-2. Create/update the `CNAME` file with your domain
+2. Create and update the `CNAME` file with your domain
 3. Configure your DNS settings with your domain provider

 ## Customization